 These are marketing triggers -- realizations that they need to do something or find out information about something.
 You can also do keyword research to find out what these triggers might be.
 After all, people don't sit down at a computer and Google things for no reason.

-Use these topics as your keywords and as your topics for content you plan to develop.
+Use these topics as your keywords and as your topics for the content you plan to develop.

 3. Brainstorm and develop content assets.